FREQUENTLY ASKED QUESTIONS

 DO YOU WORK WITH LGBTQIA+ CLIENTS?

-Yes, I am competent and experienced in work with a diverse population of clients.
+Yes.
+The providers in this office are competent and experienced in work with a diverse population of clients.
+Our office is safe and inclusive.

-DO I HAVE TO TALK ABOUT SEX OR HAVE A SEX ISSUE TO SEE?
+DO I HAVE TO TALK ABOUT SEX OR HAVE A SEX ISSUE TO SEE A THERAPIST?

 No, you do not.
-Sex is just one of many things that people come to speak with me about.
+Sex is just one of many things that people come to talk about in this office.

 I HAVE THE PROBLEM.
 SHOULD I COME ALONE?